-The fermion zero mode for the s-wave pairing of the topological insulator's surface states is also described by $ H_{JR}\left[\mathbf{a}\right]$ (by ignoring the chemical potential and the Zeeman coupling).
-Due to the BdG nature of the quasi-particles, the single zero energy mode corresponds to a \emph{Majorana fermion}\cite{fu-kane, ghaemi-aswin}.
+The fermion zero mode for the $s$-wave pairing of the topological insulator's surface states is also described by $ H_{JR}\left[\mathbf{a}\right]$ (by ignoring the chemical potential and the Zeeman coupling).
+Due to the BdG nature of the quasiparticles, the single zero energy mode corresponds to a \emph{Majorana fermion} \cite{fu-kane, ghaemi-aswin}.
 The superconductivity on the helical surface states of a topological insulator has been realized by the proximity effect \cite{Molenkamp}, and the possibility of realizing the Majorana zero mode is also being actively pursued \cite{goldhabar}.
 Similar considerations can be applied for the superconducting states on the honeycomb lattice \cite{ghaemi-wilczek, SCvortex-graphene-herbut, SCvortex-graphene-ghaemi, kekule-SC-graphene}.
-However, the minimal representation of spinful Dirac fermions in graphene is 8-dimensional and to accommodate the pairings, the Nambu's doubled representation becomes 16-dimensional.
-In this context the associated Hamiltonian is a \emph{direct sum} of multiple copies of the \emph{four dimensional} Jackiw-Rossi Hamiltonian, shown in Eq. (\ref{JRintro}).
+However, the minimal representation of spinful Dirac fermions in graphene is eight-dimensional and to accommodate the pairings, the Nambu's doubled representation becomes 16-dimensional.
+In this context, the associated Hamiltonian is a \emph{direct sum} of multiple copies of the \emph{four-dimensional} Jackiw-Rossi Hamiltonian, shown in Eq. (\ref{JRintro}).
 The existence of multiple zero energy modes even with $n=1$, ruins the possibility of realizing Majorana fermions \cite{chamon-majorana}.
-But, the presence of the zero modes leads to an interesting interplay of various competing order parameters inside the vortex core.\cite{herbut-isospin} \\
+Nevertheless, the presence of the zero modes leads to an interesting interplay of various competing order parameters inside the vortex core \cite{herbut-isospin}. \\

 So far, we have been ignoring the effects of the finite chemical potential and the Zeeman coupling on the zero modes in a superconductor.
 Due to the inevitability of these couplings in a real system, it becomes important to ask which generalization of $H^{JR}[\mathbf{a}]$ still supports zero modes.
-At least for a single vortex (i.e. $n=1$), Herbut and Lu have provided the answer to this question\cite{herbut-lu-genJR}.
+At least for a single vortex (i.e., $n=1$), Herbut and Lu have provided the answer to this question \cite{herbut-lu-genJR}.
 It has been argued that one can introduce \emph{two} additional parameters to the original Jackiw-Rossi Hamiltonian in Eq. (\ref{JRintro}), which together can support zero energy mode, when $n=1$ in Eq.~(\ref{vortdef}).
 The generalized Jackiw-Rossi Hamiltonian then takes the form